-There is a new revision of this tutorial available for privacyIDEA 2.x.
+There is a new version of this tutorial available for privacyIDEA 2.x.

 Secure Wordpress Login With Two Factor Authentication Using privacyIDEA